JacoboG/passport-jwt-api/README.md

 ```

 ## Models
-The database connection was implented with `sequelize`
+The database connection was implemented with `sequelize`
 - Role
 - Status
 - Token